-- This study was done to see whether atezolizumab combined with paclitaxel could lengthen the amount of time it took for people's cancer to get worse or help people live longer compared with placebo plus paclitaxel alone in people with locally advanced or metastatic TNBC. - People were given an existing medicine (called 'paclitaxel') plus either the medicine being studied (called 'atezolizumab') or a placebo (no medicine).
+- This study was done to see whether atezolizumab combined with paclitaxel could lengthen the amount of time it took for people's cancer to get worse or help people live longer compared with placebo plus paclitaxel in people with locally advanced or metastatic TNBC. - People were given an existing medicine (called 'paclitaxel') plus either the medicine being studied (called 'atezolizumab') or a placebo (no medicine).
 The study was 'randomised', which means it was decided by chance which treatment each person was given.

-- This study included 651 people in 23 countries. - The main findings were: - Adding atezolizumab to paclitaxel did not lengthen the amount of time it took for people's cancer to get worse compared with placebo plus paclitaxel alone.
-The differences between Groups A and B were not found to be meaningful differences and possibly due to chance alone. - For people in Group A whose tumours had cells with the protein called programmed death-ligand 1 (PD-L1), their cancer did not get worse until about 6.0 months from the start of the study, compared with about 5.7 months for those in Group B. - Overall, for people in Group A, their cancer did not get worse until about 5.7 months from the start of the study on average, compared with about 5.6 months for those in Group B. - People in Group A whose tumours had cells with the protein PD-L1 lived for 22.1 months on average, and people in Group B lived for about 28.3 months on average.
+- This study included 651 people in 23 countries. - The main findings were: - Adding atezolizumab to paclitaxel did not lengthen the amount of time it took for people's cancer to get worse compared with placebo plus paclitaxel.
+The differences between Groups A and B were not found to be meaningful differences and possibly due to chance alone. - For people in Group A whose tumours had cells with the protein called programmed death-ligand 1 (PD-L1), their cancer did not get worse until about 6.0 months from the start of the study, compared with about 5.7 months for those in Group B. - Overall, for people in Group A, their cancer did not get worse until about 5.7 months from the start of the study on average, compared with about 5.6 months for those in Group B. - People in Group A whose tumours had cells with the protein PD-L1 lived for 22.1 months on average; people in Group B whose tumours had cells with the protein PD-L1 lived for about 28.3 months on average.
 There was no evidence that being given atezolizumab shortened the amount of time that people lived.
 The differences between Groups A and B were not found to be real differences and might be caused by chance. - Overall, all people in Group A lived for 19.2 months on average, and people in Group B lived for 22.8 months on average.
 There was no evidence that being given atezolizumab shortened the amount of time that people lived.
-The differences between Groups A and B were not found to be meaningful differences and possibly due to chance alone. - About 25% of people (110 out of 431 people) in Group A had serious side effects, compared with about 18% of people (39 out of 217 people) in Group B.
+The differences between Groups A and B were not found to be meaningful differences and possibly due to chance alone. - People's quality of life at the start of treatment was maintained for a longer amount of time in Group A compared with Group B.